7 Crucial Mistakes to Avoid When Installing Weatherstripping

 From direct fit parts to custom builds, we’ve helped thousands of customers figure out what they need to do to seal their project and we enjoy doing it.

-In an effort to share some of our wisdom from our 60 years of experience, we put our heads together and came up with this Do Not Do list to make your next weatherstripping project a little easier.
+In an effort to share some of our wisdom from our 60 years of experience, we put our heads together and came up with this “What Not To Do” list so that your next weatherstripping project is a little easier.

 7 Crucial Mistakes When Installing Weatherstripping

 - Not doing a test fit– OK, so you’ve removed the old part, cleaned and prepped the gluing surface and you have the new part in hand, all that’s left to do is glue it on, right?
 No!
 We recommend doing a test fit first to make sure everything lines up as it should.
-Just install it like you otherwise would but without gluing it down or pushing the pins in.
+Just install it like you otherwise would but without gluing it down, pushing the pins in or removing the Peel-N-Stick tape backing.
 Use masking tape to hold in place if necessary.
 If it’s a trunk or door weatherstrip, shut it on the weatherstrip to make sure it will close.
 This will allow you to correct any problems without having to rip the weatherstrip out that you just glued in.

 - Not double checking the correct orientation for the seal– some weatherstrips come in odd shapes and it’s hard to know which side is the gluing surface and how exactly it should lay.
 Here at Steele we include instructions in with our weatherstrips showing the correct orientation of our parts, or you can always reference it on our website.
 If you put it in wrong, it might not seal at all or worse yet, it could actually funnel water in instead of guiding it away.
 If we had a dollar for every car we’ve seen at a show with the trunk rubber in backwards…. well, we’d have a lot of dollars!